kevinduh/elastic4clir/README.md

 A note on the AQWV results: the Swahili-English Analysis1 human reference translations should give the following AQWV results:

 ```
-Oracle QWV: 0.3492
+Oracle QWV: 0.3879
-AQWV for max_hits=5: 0.2618
+AQWV for max_hits=15: 0.1492
 #queries evaluated: 150
 ```

-The Actual Query Weighted Value, evaluated at maximum 5 hits per query, is 0.2618.
-Since there is a threshold that needs to be tuned, for machine translation evaluation it is better to look at the Oracle Query Weighted Value (0.3492), which finds the optimal threshold (max_hits) on a per-query basis.
+The Actual Query Weighted Value, evaluated at maximum 15 hits per query, is 0.1492.
+Since there is a threshold that needs to be tuned, for machine translation evaluation it is better to compare results on the Oracle Query Weighted Value (0.3879), which finds the optimal threshold (max_hits) on a per-query basis.

 ### Running Experiments using different IR configurations